Aviah/one-click-django-docs/coding_ref.md

 # Coding Reference

-This document is a quick refrence.
+This document is a quick reference.
 For more details about the project layout, production and development settings, static files, etc., see Project_Ref.

 [Python/Django]()
 [Settings]()